 Since its inception, the GPSC's doctoral internship program had been exclusively reserved for Albizu University doctoral-level students who were interested in applying for a full time position.
-However, beginning for the class of 2017-2018, the internship program was no longer exclusively reserved for Albizu students, but opened nationally to all graduate students who came from an APA accredited clinical psychology doctoral program.
+However, beginning for the class of 2017-2018, the internship program is no longer exclusively reserved for Albizu students, but opened nationally to all graduate students who come from an APA accredited clinical psychology doctoral program.